Denis-Gavrielov/klee-web/doc/PROVISION.md

 ##### Note: RAM size can vary

-After the instance has been created correctly, note the hostname It will be in a format like cloud-vm-XX-YY.doc.ic.ac.uk Where XX and YY are the penultimate and ultimate bytes of the IP address.
+After the instance has been created correctly, note the hostname <br>
+It will be in a format like cloud-vm-XX-YY.doc.ic.ac.uk <br>
+Where XX and YY are the penultimate and ultimate bytes of the IP address.

 ## VM Setup